Box Hill South

 Box Hill South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects that may impact this region.
-Notable ones include Wembley Hill Townhomes, Roberts Reserve Masterplan & Sports Pavilion, Box Hill South Community Hub, and Box Hill South Primary School Modernisation.
-The following list details those most relevant:.
+Area infrastructure significantly impacts local performance.
+AreaSearch identified 12 projects potentially influencing the area.
+Key projects include Wembley Hill Townhomes, Roberts Reserve Masterplan & Sports Pavilion, Box Hill South Community Hub, and Box Hill South Primary School Modernisation.
+The following details projects likely most relevant:.

 Professional plan users can use the search below to filter and access additional projects.